mpkottawa/ignitron-preset-tools/README.md

 /ignitron
 ```

-To enable the Ignitron pedal to pull current pedal presets, as well as stream presets from the app, two firmware files must be modified:
+To enable the Ignitron pedal to pull current pedal presets(by responding to the calls: LISTPRESETS and LISTBANKS), as well as stream presets from the app, two firmware files must be modified:

 - `ignitron.ino` (main Ignitron folder) → **3 edits**
 - `SparkPresetControl.cpp` (in `/src` folder) → **1 edit**